batuhankulfel/ionicHttpSimpleAuth/README.md

 ## Build

-Run `ionicc build` to build the project.
+Run `ionic build` to build the project.

 ## Further help